jasonyanglu/jasonyanglu.github.io/_pages/about.md

 ## Recent News
+* **Feb 21 2026**: Five papers are accepted by CVPR.
+Congrats to Jiacheng, Jiahao, Hezhao, Shihao and Ruichi!
 * **Dec 5 2025**: One NSFC international exchange project is granted.
 * **Nov 8 2025**: Three papers are accepted by AAAI.
 Congrats to Jiahao, Mingjie and Yukang!
 * **Sep 22 2025**: Win the "Rising Star Award" of ACM China Xiamen Chapter!